don-san-sec/samurai/INSTALL.md

 Before deploying organization-wide, it's recommended to test the add-on:

 1. Click "Deploy" → "Test deployments"
+  - **Note:** If your Google Apps Script deployment is stuck on "Loading development", it's often due to a temporary issue, cache corruption, or an underlying script error.
+Restart your browser and try again.
 2. In the window opened click "Install" to install addon
 3. Click "Done"
 4. Open Gmail in a new tab